robotology/natural-speech/biorec/README.md

    You can train and test a phone recognizer with phonerec scripts using a preprocessed version of mngu0 available at: https://goo.gl/jZT2J1

-- pce_phonerec: phone recognition using phone context embeddings and multi-task learning described in:
+- pce_phonerec: articulatory phone recognition using phone context embeddings and multi-task learning described in:
 Badino, L., "Phonetic Context Embeddings for DNN-HMM Phone Recognition", in Proc. of Interspeech, San Francisco, CA, USA, 2016.

 - zerorchallenge: zero-resource automatic speech recognition